syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 IWTextRange seventhText = fourthParagraph.AppendText("3");
 //Apply sub script formatting for seventh text range seventhText.CharacterFormat.SubSuperScript = SubSuperScript.SubScript;
-//Saves and closes the Word document instance MemoryStream stream = new MemoryStream();
+//Save and close the Word document instance MemoryStream stream = new MemoryStream();
-//Saves the Word file to MemoryStream document.Save(stream, FormatType.Docx);
+//Save the Word file to MemoryStream document.Save(stream, FormatType.Docx);
 document.Close();
 //Save the stream as a file in the device and invoke it for viewing